pzsolt72/oe-kubernetes/README.md

 # Docker and Kubernetes hands on practices

-This repo contains a couple of basic container ( Docker ) and Kubernetes practices and it's infrastructure creation.
+This repo contains a couple of basic container ( Docker ) and Kubernetes practices and its infrastructure creation.